TontineTrust/balance-payouts-interview/interview.md

 - max-age:       final age in months for which to calculate balance & payout
 - interest-path: absolute path to a CSV file containing daily interest rates
 - in-path:       absolute path to a CSV file containing the user data
-- out-path:      absolute path to a directory of where to write the results to
+- out-dir:      absolute path to a directory of where to write the results to

 Example (doesn't need to be exactly the same):

 ```
 cabal run interview -- -payout-rate 2 -max-age 1200 \
-  -interest-path /foo/interest.csv -in-file /foo/bar.csv -out-file /foo/out
+  -interest-path /foo/interest.csv -in-file /foo/bar.csv -out-dir /foo/out
 ```

 ### Interest Rate Data